giovannabbottino/notebook/_docs/data_structure/hash.md

 }
 ```

-Now, we can implement the three main function in a hash table.
+Now, we can implement the three main functions in a hash table.
 Push, pop and search.

 First, lets populate it.
-We use the hash function here, to collect the index to the array in the hash table.
+We need to use the hash function here, to collect the index to the array in the hash table.

 ```c
 Hash_table * push(Hash_table * hash_table, Node * node){
     int index = hashing(node->key) + (hashing(node->key) * attempt);